WindyLab/VAC/README.md

 * Our json loading in [JSON](./vas_ws/src/vas/src/json.hpp) is borrowed from [json for modern C++](https://github.com/nlohmann/json).
 * Our [`YOLOv5`](./yolo_test) running code is adapted from the official code of [YOLOv5](https://github.com/ultralytics/yolov5).
 * The onboard code utilizes the acceleration and scheduling of [TensorRT](https://github.com/NVIDIA/TensorRT) and [Triton](https://github.com/triton-inference-server).
+* The robot swarm system for simulation and real-world experiment is based on our previous work.
+More details can be found at [Omnibot](https://shiyuzhao.westlake.edu.cn/2024ICCA_Omnibot.pdf).

 ## Others
 This project is licensed under the [MIT License](./LICENSE).